 Find authoritative periodical information on all aspects of World History.
 Key subjects include balanced coverage of events in world history and scholarly work being established in the field.

-Lynda.com, a LinkedIn Company is an online educational site that includes over 5,700 courses (and over 180,000 videos) in popular fields like web design, web development, IT, education/instruction, media production, and business.
+LinkedIn Learning (formerly Lynda.com) is an online educational site that includes 24/7 free and unlimited access to 16,000+ online courses (and over 180,000 videos) in popular fields like web design, web development, IT, education/instruction, media production, and business.
 Experts create and deliver all courses as well as provide supplemental materials like exercise files and relevant work samples.
+Courses are offered in seven languages.
 Users will need to create accounts in order to track course progress, create playlists of potential coursework, and keep course notes.
+The app Library ID is: carroll.
+For any issues, contact LinkedIn Support.

 Self-paced learning in 70+ languages available across desktop, tablet, and mobile devices.